CBS News: 21st century and Trump Era

-In 2022, CBS News hired former Donald Trump administration official Mick Mulvaney as a paid on-air contributor.
-Mulvaney's hiring stirred controversy within the company due to his history of promoting Trump's false claims and attacking the press.
-CBS News co-president Neeraj Khemlani told CBS morning show staff: "If you look at some of the people that we've been hiring on a contributor basis, being able to make sure that we are getting access to both sides of the aisle is a priority because we know the Republicans are going to take over, most likely, in the midterms".
+In 2022, CBS News hired former Trump administration official Mick Mulvaney as a paid on-air contributor.
+Mulvaney's hiring stirred controversy within the company due to his history of promoting Donald Trump's false claims and attacking the press.
+CBS News co-president Neeraj Khemlani told CBS morning show staff, "If you look at some of the people that we've been hiring on a contributor basis, being able to make sure that we are getting access to both sides of the aisle is a priority because we know the Republicans are going to take over, most likely, in the midterms".